Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample2_AnalyzeSentiment.md

 string documentA = @"The food and service were unacceptable, but the concierge were nice.
-                    After talking to them about the quality of the food and the process to get room service they refunded the money we spent at the restaurant and gave us a voucher for near by restaurants.";
+                    After talking to them about the quality of the food and the process to get room service they refunded the money we spent at the restaurant and gave us a voucher for nearby restaurants.";

 string documentB = @"Nice rooms!
 I had a great unobstructed view of the Microsoft campus but bathrooms
                     were old and the toilet was dirty when we arrived.
 It was close to bus stops and